celestiaorg/docs/how-to-guides/celestia-app-security.md

-## Step 2: Configure FireHOL for Celestia Node
+## Configure FireHOL for Celestia Node

 Create or modify your FireHOL configuration file, typically located at ```/etc/firehol/firehol.conf```.
 The following configuration allows P2P, RPC, and gRPC traffic, while applying security measures such as rate limiting and IP blacklisting.